LUCAS-1873/MOPDT/README.md

 ```

 ### Step 2.
 Download the database of MOPDT
-You can download database through https://zenodo.org/records/## .
+You can download the database through https://zenodo.org/records/## .

 ### Step 3.
 Download the main software of MOPDT
 ```